Is Life Insurance Worth It? Understanding Pros & Cons

 Some permanent life insurance policies allow you to take loans against the cash value, offering a low-interest borrowing option.

-Life insurance premiums can be a significant expense, especially for permanent policies and those older or with health issues.
+Life insurance premiums can be a notable expense, especially for permanent policies and those who are older or have health issues.

-Many policies require a medical exam, and pre-existing conditions can raise your premiums or disqualify you from coverage altogether.
+Many insurers require a medical exam, and pre-existing conditions can raise your premiums or disqualify you from coverage altogether.

 With its cash value component and investment options, permanent life insurance may require careful management to ensure it meets your financial goals.